kitcharoenp/kitcharoenp.github.io/_posts/2021-01-13-backtrader_extending_pandas_datafeed.md

              'div_at_btm')

     # add the parameter to the parameters inherited from the base class
+    #  -1 : autodetect position or case-wise equal name
+    #  string : column name (as index) in the pandas dataframe
     params = (('div_pos', -1),
               ('div_neg', -1),
               ('div_at_top', -1),